SQLiteFlow/sqliteflow.github.io/iOS.md

 <img src="iOS/AlterTable.png" width="320">

 **Connect**
 - Supports let SQLiteFlow(macOS) connect databases in this app.
+One use case is that you can debug query performance issue on your iPhone or iPad directly through your Mac.

 <br/>
 <img src="iOS/RemoteConnect.png" width="320">